Halifax International Security Forum: 2014 forum

-The armed conflict in Ukraine was a key issue at the 2014 Halifax International Security Forum.
+The Russo-Ukrainian war was a key issue at the 2014 Halifax International Security Forum.
 Canadian Minister of National Defence Rob Nicholson, who also held the forum's opening speech, in a panel discussion called on Russia to get out of Ukraine describing the situation there as "completely unacceptable".
 He emphasized the Canadian commitment to oppose the conflict and accused Russian President Vladimir Putin of ignorance.
 "It's certainly my hope and the hope of everyone that he does get the message", Nicholson declared.
 "We are not going to let up on this… Whether it takes five years or 50, the people of Ukraine deserve the freedom that they deserve, that they fought for", the minister promised.
 Nicholson's cabinet colleague, Justice Minister Peter MacKay, called it "telling" that none of the delegates from Russia were representing their government.
-In view of the Ukrainian conflict Estonian President Toomas Hendrik Ilves opposed Russian propaganda and warned that "many things that Europe often takes for granted are under threat today".
+In view of the Russo-Ukrainian war Estonian President Toomas Hendrik Ilves opposed Russian propaganda and warned that "many things that Europe often takes for granted are under threat today".
 Ilves also described the conflict's negative consequences for global nuclear disarmament as Ukraine in 1994 gave up its nuclear weapons in exchange of international security promises and "when it comes to guaranteeing their territorial integrity, nothing is done".

 Less than a month after the terror attacks of Quebec and Ottawa, the forum's opening session addressed North American security.
 The session, moderated by Tom Clark, was recorded and was broadcast on The West Block, a Canadian Sunday political show.
 Minister Nicholson stated that Canada was willing to enter a more integrated common defense strategy with the US.
 This would not affect Canadian sovereignty, Nicholson emphasized.